KleeUT/Auth0ReactSPAExample/blogs/ProtectAnExpressAPI/blog.md

 If you tamper with the JWT and send the request again the request will return with a `401` status and a message stating `UnauthorizedError: invalid token`.
 ![401 response from /private endpoint after modifying the token](https://dev-to-uploads.s3.amazonaws.com/i/41fgf1gji9ffp19aym8g.png)

+Code for everything in this blog can be found [on Github](https://github.com/KleeUT/Auth0ReactSPAExample)

 ---